stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 ### Mutant filtering

-It's now possible to filter mutants at source code level.
+It's now possible to filter mutants at source code level using special comments.
 This gives the most fine grained level of control.

 The syntax for the comments is: `Stryker [disable|restore][once][all| mutator list][: reason for disabling]`